 When you need a break from the heat, go enjoy someone else’s air conditioning.
 Libraries are great places for some free cold air.
 Each City of Newcastle library is a designated “community cool spot”, which residents can visit for free to cool down.
 You and the kids can cool down plus get some books, magazines, CDs or DVDs.
 Lake Mac Libraries are also cool spots so visit them if there’s a branch close to you.

 Also, check out museums and galleries such as the Newcastle Museum, Newcastle Art Gallery, Museum of Art and Culture and Maitland Regional Art Gallery.
 The kids will enjoy themselves and they might even learn something.

 Don’t forget about a chilled movie theatre.
-For those with babies, enjoy a session of Spit the Dummy at Reading Cinemas Charlestown or Bring Your Baby at Event Cinemas at Glendale and Kotara.
+For those with babies, enjoy a session of Spit the Dummy at Reading Cinemas Charlestown or Bring Your Baby at Event Cinemas at Glendale and Kotara during the week.
 For older kids, there are usually kids movies screening at the cinemas.
-When all else fails, just grab your kids and go to Charlestown Square or another indoor shopping centre and enjoy the air-conditioned surrounds.
+When all else fails, just grab your kids and go to Charlestown Square, Westfield Kotara, Stockland Greenhills or another indoor shopping centre and enjoy the air-conditioned surrounds.
 You can get a start on the Christmas shopping.

 A top place to go in a heatwave is the Hunter Ice Skating Stadium in Warners Bay.
 You can cool down and try iceskating.
 Skate hire is included in the price.

 Beat the heat with some cool food.
 Keep containers of washed fruit and veggies in the fridge such as strawberries, blueberries, grapes, watermelon, cucumbers and baby carrots.
 If you chill them in the freezer for 30 minutes before eating, that’s sure to cool kids down.